Back to blog

 Keep Records

 Every estoppel you order, log the management company, the portal, the turnaround time, and the cost.
-Six months from now, when you have another closing in the same community, you'll thank yourself.
+Six months from now, when you have another closing in the same community, you'll already know who to call and what to expect.

 When the Estoppel Reveals Problems